Chris Bender (singer): Death

-Two weeks before the murder, in 1991, Bender and his cousin Jesse Starks attended a house party in Milton street in Brockton, where Stephen “Sticks” Fernandes expressed hostility and unfriendly words towards Bender and his cousin, Starks which led to bender and Fernandes getting into an heated argument.
+Two weeks before the murder, in 1991, Bender and his cousin Jesse Starks attended a house party in Milton street in Brockton, where Stephen “Sticks” Fernandes expressed hostility and unfriendly words towards Bender and his cousin, Starks which led to Bender and Fernandes getting into a heated argument.
 One week before the murder, Fernandes entered a store and had threatened Starks, saying he was going to “get” him and Bender.

 On November 3, 1991, at 2:17 am, Bender was shot and killed in Brockton while sitting in his blue Mercedes Benz outside of the Crescent Court housing project where his mother lived.
 Bender was sitting in the driver's seat of the car.
-His 17 year-old cousin, Jesse Starks, was sitting in the passenger's seat.
+His 17-year-old cousin, Jesse Starks, was sitting in the passenger's seat.
 Bender and Starks were smoking marijuana and talking when three hooded men approached and fired 21 gunshots at the vehicle.
 Bender used his body to shield Starks from the gunshots.
 Starks was unharmed, but Bender was struck four times in the back of his torso and once in his elbow.
 He later died from his wounds in the hospital.
 On November 9, 1991, Bender was buried at Melrose Cemetery in Plymouth County in Brockton, Massachusetts.
 Eroy Kindell was convicted of second degree murder; he was released on parole in 2008.
 His accomplice Stephen "Sticks" Fernandes was convicted of first degree murder and sentenced to life without parole.